The Soldier's Details

 Davies then became part of Williams Force.

-Davies survived ‘Speedo’, the toughest challenges and work camps facing William Force and was selected probably at Tamarkan or Kanchanaburi Camps by the Japanese as ‘fit’ to be sent to Japan to work.
-He marched out on 27th June 1944, became ill on 5th July1944 and returned to Tamarkan Hospital Camp and died 5 days later of cerebral malaria aged 37 years on 5 July 1944.
+Davies survived ‘Speedo’, the toughest challenges and work camps facing William Force and was selected probably at Tamarkan or Kanchanaburi Camps, Thailand by the Japanese as ‘fit’ to be sent to Japan to work.
+He marched out on 27th June 1944, became ill on 5th July1944 and returned to Tamarkan Hospital Camp where died 5 days later of cerebral malaria aged 37 years on 5 July 1944.

 Funeral service conducted by Chaplain F. X. Corry 2/4th Machine Gun Battalion.
 Chaplain was assisted by Lt-Col C. Green and Lt.
 C. Blakeway.
 Initially buried at Tamarkan Cemetery, David Davies was finally laid to rest at Kanchanaburi War Cemetery where there are 91other men from the 2/4th Battalion.

-David Davies departed London on SS ‘Bendigo’ 6 June 1926 to sail to Fremantle.
-He was 20 years old and recorded his occupation as Quarryman.
+David Davies departed England 13 September 1928 ‘Balranald’ sailing to Fremantle.
+He was 20 years old and recorded his occupation as ‘Haulier’.

-He was recorded living at Metricup in the 1936 Electoral roll, working as a labourer.
-Unfortunately we are unable to trace David any further, although we know he was living and working in Coolgardie region when he enlisted.
+He was recorded living at Metricup, in the south-west of WA in the 1936 Electoral roll, working as a labourer.
+Unfortunately we are unable to trace David any further, we know he was living and working in the Coolgardie region when he enlisted.

 We ask anyone knowing about David John Davies to please contact us.

-Plaque at Kanchanaburi War Cemetery, Plot 1, Row D, Grave 61
+Plaque at Kanchanaburi War Cemetery, Thailand.
+Plot 1, Row D, Grave 61